nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 The Bye feature allows user to exit smoothly after saving all the files.

 Step 1.
-The user executes `bye` command to exit Scheduler.
+The user executes `bye` command to exit Scheduler-\-.

 Step 2. `ByeCommand#execute()` is called and `ByeCommand` will set `isExit` to true.